 According to Yasuhiro, ikigai is an experiential sense that you are living your life, where you are living your mission, a kind of congruent and coherent sense of experience.

-Ikigai and Physical Health
+Ikigai and physical health

 According to Yasuhiro, having ikigai helps address the physiological burden that a person experiences and what that burden can accumulate.
 The tiredness or fatigue that can accumulate with a stressed mind or not having an ikigai, can lead to poor health outcomes such as cardiovascular disease or other stress-related health problems.

 Having ikigai helps people deal with health problems.
 People with ikigai are most likely to engage in healthy habits or self-care behaviors.
-People feeling more alive and happy engage more in taking care of themselves, and having healthy behaviors that can eventually lead to better mental health.

 It's good to have external objects that can anchor you from your past ikigai moments.
 A life crafting exercise can help you create the same kind of thread in your present or future life. - Yasuhiro Kotera